CFFinch62/Word-Path-Finder/README.md

 Below is an example ouput of one of the programs I wrote.

 Their are two algorithms.
-One only allows a letter to be reomved and then replaced with another to forma new word: WORD -> W_RD -> WARD
-The other allows for 'shfts': FARM -> _ARM (shift left) ARM_ -> ARMY
+One only allows a letter to be removed and then replaced with another to form new word: WORD -> W_RD -> WARD The other allows for 'shfts': FARM -> _ARM (shift left) ARM_ -> ARMY

 I only worked on both using Python and Javscript (for my actual development project).